-Your instructional lab must be cleaned and disinfected, prior to the start of classes and throughout the day as students move from task-to-task.
-Follow CDC guidelines for all surfaces students and instructors are in contact with, including computer stations, tools, and more.
+Your instructional lab must be cleaned and disinfected prior to the start of classes and throughout the day as students move from task-to-task.
+Follow CDC guidelines for all surfaces, students and staff are in contact with, including computer stations, tools, vehicle interiors, and more.